huunghiaspkt/FIC_OAL/README.md

-# FIC Opensource Altium Library (OAL)
+# FIC Opensource Altium Library (FIC_OAL)
 ## Overview
-Welcome to the FIC Opensource Altium Library (OAL)!
+Welcome to the FIC Opensource Altium Library (FIC_OAL)!
 This repository contains a collection of component footprints and 3D models designed for use with Altium Designer.

+## Contributing
+Contributions are welcome!
+If you'd like to add to or improve the library:
+1. Please request components you need to be added to the library by creating an issue.

 ## Features
 - **Comprehensive Footprints**: Includes a variety of component footprints, designed for accuracy and manufacturability.